 6. Pack Smartly

-When travelling with a senior citizen, always be sure to bring prescriptions, extra medications, and a list of important contacts like family members, doctors and lawyers, emergency contacts.
+When travelling with a senior citizen, always be sure to bring prescriptions, extra medications, portable oxygen concentrator, and a list of important contacts like family members, doctors and lawyers, emergency contacts.
 While you should pack enough clothes to be comfortable, consider the possibility of packing lighter to avoid the hassle of checking a bag.
 You should also utilize rolling and lightweight luggage instead of heavy duffle bags or bulky luggage.

 7. Look for Senior Discounts and Senior-Oriented Travel Options